Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

        todo!()
    }

-This gives us a mutable reference to the ``host``, through which we can access the mutable state with the ``state_mut`` function.
-We then set the state to ``Smashed``, preventing further insertions of CCD:
+This gives you a mutable reference to the ``host``, through which you can access the mutable state with the ``state_mut`` function.
+You then set the state to ``Smashed``, preventing further insertions of CCD:

 .. code-block:: rust